This chocolate brioche recipe makes deliciously soft, tender crumbed, chocolate-flavored brioche bread.

 The first proof

 - Bring the dough together with a spatula.
 You wont really be able to form it into a nice ball as it will be very soft and not able to hold its shape well.
 Suffice if you can bring it together as much as possible.
+You don't need any lightly floured surface to knead the dough.

 - Before removing it from the fridge, prepare the bread tin.
 Grease it well and set aside.
 Remove the dough from the fridge and press out to remove air bubbles.
 Transfer it onto your workspace and knead it lightly.
 Divide into 4 sections.